-Basic study of AC/DC circuits and magnetism.
-Topics include Ohm's and Kirchhoff's Laws applied to AC/DC circuits; effect of resistance, inductance, and capacitance in AC/DC circuits; and solutions of circuits using Thevenin's Theorem and Norton's Theorem.
+Provides students with a basic study of AC/DC circuits and magnetism.
+This course covers Ohm's and Kirchhoff's Laws applied to AC/DC circuits; effect of resistance, inductance, and capacitance in AC/DC circuits; and solutions of circuits using Thevenin's Theorem and Norton's Theorem.
 A course fee is required.
-Prerequisite: ELEC 101.
-Co-requisite: MATH 103.
+Prerequisite: ELEC 100 with a grade of C or higher.
+Co-requisite: MATH 103 or 116 with a grade of C or higher.

-ELEC 125 - Introduction to PC Technology 3:2:3
+ELEC 125 - Introduction to PC Technology

-Provides students with operational skills for windowsbased Operating Systems.
+Provides students with operational skills for windows-based Operating Systems.
 This course covers the basics of Personal Computer (PC) hardware functions as students learn terminology and how to properly install hardware components used in a desktop PC or computer.
 Other basic computer operational skills are covered, such as Basic Input/Output System (BIOS) configurations, internal/external wiring connections, and other major components of the Windows architecture.
 A course fee is required.
 Prerequisite: Familiarity with word processing and MS Windows Operating System.

-ELEC 126 - Installing and Troubleshooting PCs 4:3:3
+ELEC 126 - Installing and Troubleshooting PCs